Want to prevent the summer slide?

-Scroll down for some fun activities!
+Scroll down for some fun and educational activities!

 Make an ocean in a bottle

 You will need: